gleisonnanet/arch-linux-remaster-distro-creation-scripts/README.md

 ## 8: running the generate iso script, this will create the new arch linux iso

+note : the bigger the new system, the longer this will take and uses alot of cpu power.

 ./generate-iso.sh

-## 9: creating a bootable usb or cd of the new anarchy-2.0.0-x86_64.iso version 2.
+## 9: creating a bootable usb or cd of the new arch linux distro.

 note: if your reading this i may not have to explain how to create a bootable linux medium but i will anyway